 Arts standards will be integrated primarily through technology courses.
-Students learn 2-D and 3-D graphic design and master illustration and modeling applications to generate artwork.
-The multimedia specialization of the high school (music and video production) is integrated through projects (ELA students make movies of short stories and Social Studies students create dramatic interpretations of folk tales, for example).
+Students learn 2-D and 3-D graphic design and master illustration and modeling applications to generate art work.
+The multimedia specialization of the middle school (music and video production) is integrated through projects (ELA students make movies of short stories and Social Studies students create dramatic interpretations of folk tales, for example).
 The school will integrate art and art appreciation to form a greater understanding of history-social sciences, mathematics, science, language arts, and in the after school program.
 The program and curriculum will provide opportunities for students to discover, develop, and polish artistic talent in the areas of dance, visual arts, music, and theater.
 It will engage students in an appreciation of visual and performance art through visits to museums, theaters, and concert halls as well as visits by guest performers, and engage students to reflect upon ways art and performance impact their lives through culture.
 It will integrate technology and technological innovations into production of art and performance.

-Valley Tech Academy will support English Language Achievement by including Spanish as a Foreign Language and Spanish Language Arts instruction.
+Central Middle School #7 will support English Language Achievement by including Spanish as a Fereign Language and Spanish Language Arts instruction.
 Spanish Language Arts along with other foreign languages will be offered as an elective course.
 Academic research suggests that when students have significant proficiency in their primary language, Spanish, their ability to advance in English increases.
-The goal of the Spanish language program is for students to complete Spanish language course work to enroll in one or more of the Spanish Advanced Placement courses and successfully pass the examination for either Literature or Language.
 The enrollment of Spanish speaking students in Spanish Language Arts will provide students with exposure to the cultural heritage of Latino literature and poetry.
+Reflecting the Central American make-up of the projected student population, this will include a significant amount of Central American literature and art targeted by these classes.
 The World Language Content Standards for California Public Schools form the basis for both the Spanish Foreign Language course and the native speakers Spanish Language Arts course.
 The standards are divided into five different categories: Content, Communication, Cultures, Structures, and Settings.
 Each category has four stages, or levels.
 A non-native would start at Stage 1 and go through all 4.
 A Spanish Speaker would start at stage 2 and go through 4.
-The Spanish teacher at the high school will be trained to develop curriculum based on these standards through the Occidental College LA Stars program.
+The Spanish teacher at the middle school will be trained to develop curriculum based on these standards through the Occidental College LA Stars program.